← Back to trust

 3.4.
 Prior art

 Four clusters of prior art bear on the analysis.
-Engagement with each places the Article’s contribution within the literature rather than outside it.
+Each locates the mechanism inside an existing literature rather than treating Chainlink as an isolated case.

 Blockchain institutional-economics precedent.
 Davidson, De Filippi, and Potts (2018) applied transaction-cost economics to blockchain as a new institutional technology.
 They argue that blockchain shifts the efficient boundary between markets and hierarchies.
-The present Article operates within that tradition and extends it to a specific architectural feature (compound asset specificity) that their general treatment does not directly address.
+The Chainlink case operates within that tradition and extends it to a specific architectural feature, compound asset specificity, that their general treatment does not directly address.
 Berg, Davidson, and Potts (2017) likewise treat blockchain as institutionally consequential without analyzing the specific oracle-settlement case.

 Oracle-economics contemporary literature.
 Cong, Fox, Li, and Zhou (2025), in the Journal of Corporate Finance, provide a primer on oracle economics: the oracle trilemma (scalability-decentralization-truthfulness), off-chain reporting, off-equilibrium alerting, dynamic incentive design, tokenomics sustainability.
 Cong, Prasad, and Rabetti (2025), in NBER Working Paper 33639, conduct empirical analysis of decentralized oracle network (DON) integration effects on DeFi ecosystems, finding positive association with Total Value Locked, network effects, risk-sharing benefits, and resilience.
 Several of the authors hold positions at Chainlink Labs, which they disclose explicitly; the papers operate within a functional-empirical register emphasizing integration benefits.
 Nadler, Schuler, and Schär (2024) conduct independent empirical analysis of Chainlink Price Feeds through 150 million observations.
 This cluster establishes oracle economics as an active research area.
-The Article extends it by asking the governance-form question the functional-empirical literature leaves open.
+The governance-form question remains less developed in that literature.

 Concentration and governance-capture in blockchain.
 Ferreira, Li, and Nikolowa (2023), in the Review of Financial Studies, develop a theory of corporate capture of blockchain governance specific to proof-of-work systems.
 Their mechanism: proof-of-work creates an industrial ecosystem with specialized complementary suppliers (hardware manufacturers, mining pool operators, miner services); firms holding cross-market positions (blockchain conglomerates) have incentives and means to capture governance through market-power leverage across complementary services.
 Eisermann et al. (2025) document concentration in governance control across decentralized-finance protocols through a statistically-validated-network analysis of shared governance-token holdings, finding persistent influential links involving addresses associated with institutional actors or smart contracts holding significant fractions of token supplies.
 De Filippi and Loveluck (2016) document governance-crisis dynamics in Bitcoin as invisible politics of decentralized infrastructure.

-The Article’s mechanism is distinct from all three in type and scope.
+The mechanism differs from all three in type and scope.
 Ferreira-Li-Nikolowa’s capture mechanism requires the proof-of-work industrial ecosystem (hardware-pool-services complementarity) and operates through intentional cross-market-power leverage by multi-service conglomerates.
 Chainlink is not a proof-of-work blockchain and does not exhibit the complementary-services industrial structure their model requires.
 The compound-asset-specificity mechanism developed here operates through structural accumulation of instrument-specific investments across functions, without required intentional capture and without required conglomerate structure.
-Eisermann et al. document network-level concentration descriptively; the Article specifies a mechanism that produces concentration at the settlement-layer architectural level.
-De Filippi and Loveluck describe governance-crisis dynamics; the Article analyzes governance-form drift that operates continuously rather than in crisis episodes.
-Blockchain-governance concentration has at least two mechanistically-distinct pathways, which the programme-level comparative-object framing of residual institutional consequence after formalization can encompass.
+Eisermann et al. document network-level concentration descriptively; the Chainlink case specifies a mechanism that produces concentration at the settlement-layer architectural level.
+De Filippi and Loveluck describe governance-crisis dynamics; the drift account operates continuously rather than in crisis episodes.
+Blockchain-governance concentration has at least two mechanistically distinct pathways, and residual institutional consequence after formalization provides one comparative object across them.

-Blockchain-governance framework literature. van Pelt et al. (2021) on defining blockchain governance, Schaedler et al. on decision-making in blockchain governance, and Alston et al. on blockchain networks as constitutional and competitive polycentric orders provide general blockchain-governance analytical frameworks.
-The Article’s contribution sits within this broader literature as a specific mechanism analysis for a specific architectural configuration.
+Blockchain-governance framework literature. van Pelt et al. (2021) on defining blockchain governance, Schädler, Lustenberger, and Spychiger (2023) on decision-making in blockchain governance, and Alston et al. (2022) on blockchain networks as constitutional and competitive polycentric orders provide general blockchain-governance analytical frameworks.
+The present mechanism analysis sits within that broader literature as a specific account of a specific architectural configuration.

-The distinctive programme-level contribution is the treatment of residual institutional consequence after formalization as the central comparative object across evaluation, settlement, legal claims, operational infrastructure, and ecosystem maintenance.
-The Article does not claim that critical-institutional analysis of Chainlink is unclaimed territory.
-It claims that the programme’s comparative-object framing (making the residual-formalization question the unit of comparison across heterogeneous empirical sites) is the distinguishing move relative to existing blockchain-governance literature.
+Residual institutional consequence after formalization is the comparative object across evaluation, settlement, legal claims, operational infrastructure, and ecosystem maintenance.
+Critical-institutional analysis of Chainlink already exists in several forms.
+The narrower comparative question is what changes when the residual-formalization problem becomes the unit of comparison across heterogeneous empirical sites.

 3.5.
 The proposed extension: compound asset specificity